-Without donor restrictions-are amounts currently available for ministry purposes under the direction of the board of directors.
+Without donor restrictions are amounts currently available for ministry purposes under the direction of the board of directors.

-Net assets with donor restrictions represent amounts contributed with donor stipulations for specific operating purposes or programs, with time restrictions or not currently available for use until commitments regarding their use have been fulfilled.
+With donor restrictions represent amounts contributed with donor stipulations for specific operating purposes or programs, with time restrictions or not currently available for use until commitments regarding their use have been fulfilled.